Koredotcom/docs/docs/gale/agents/agents-flows/types-of-nodes/gen-ai-node.md

 ## Status Codes

+**Errors**

+* “Proper data needs to be provided in the LLM node” error is displayed when the Model/prompt is not selected.

 **Connection**:

 * **On Success**: On successful execution of the current node this connection can be linked with another node such as Gen AI node, Function node, Condition node, API node, or an End node.